Documentation Index

 Flag Placement

-Global flags can appear before or after subcommands:Flag Priority
+Global flags must appear before the top-level command:Flag Priority

 When the same setting is configured in multiple places, the CLI uses this priority order (highest to lowest):- Explicit command-line flags